-It may even embrace expression that may be regarded as deeply offensive by some people.
-The right covers communications that are both verbal and non-verbal as well as all modes of expression, including audio-visual, electronic and internet-based modes of communication.
+Freedom of expression may even extend to speech that may be regarded as deeply offensive by some people.
+The right applies both to verbal and non-verbal communications as well as all modes of expression, including audio-visual, electronic, and internet-based communication.

 Freedom of expression as an enabling right

 - The United Nations Special Rapporteur on the Promotion and Protection of the Right to Freedom of Opinion and Expression (UNSR on FreeEx) in a 2011 Report noted that the “right to freedom of opinion and expression is as much a fundamental right on its own accord as it is an ‘enabler’ of other rights”.
 The UNSR went on to recognise that the right to freedom of expression also impacts economic, social, and cultural rights, such as the right to education and the right to take part in cultural life and to enjoy the benefits of scientific progress and its applications.

 - General Comment 34 acknowledged that freedom of expression embraces the right of access to information, plays an important role in the conduct of public affairs, contributes to the effective exercise of the right to vote, and is integral to the enjoyment of the rights to freedom of assembly and association.